clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

    the telemetry software bundle is not added to your system.
-If you do choose to join the program, the installer will automatically enable telemetry on your system by installing the telemetrics bundle, creating the file :file:`/etc/telemetrics/opt-in`, and enabling the telemtrics systemd services to run after installation is complete and the system is restarted.
+If you do choose to join the program, the installer will automatically enable telemetry on your system by installing the telemetrics bundle, creating the file :file:`/etc/telemetrics/opt-in`, and enabling the telemetrics systemd services to run after installation is complete and the system is restarted.